python/cpython/Doc/install/index.rst

 environment variables in config files on platforms that have such a notion but the Distutils additionally define a few extra variables that may not be in your environment, such as ``$PLAT``.
-(And of course, on systems that don't have environment variables, such as Mac OS 9, the configuration variables supplied by the Distutils are the only ones you can use.)
+(And of course, on systems that don't have environment variables, such as macOS 9, the configuration variables supplied by the Distutils are the only ones you can use.)
 See section :ref:`inst-config-files` for details.